filecoin-project/devgrants/open-grant-proposals/open-proposal-BFLO_AND_THE_SDGs.md

 Professional Fees: 85%.
 Project Management: 10%
-Administration & Operations, Accounting: 5%.
+Administration & Operations, Accounting, Network Fees for Data Commons Seeding: 5%
+Contingency: 2.5%

 ## Maintenance and Upgrade Plans

 Phase 2 Plans are:

-• Build towards v2.0 of the BFlo Commons
+• Build towards v2.0 of the BFlo Commons with additional frameworks in our roadmap
-• Added functionality we envision including are indexing tools to access and interact with blockchain attestations.
+• Index data knowlede graphs for Web3 access including DIDs
-• Deepen engagement with W3C to promote the adoption of BFlo technology by verifiers and certifiers, and the technology by relevant ecosystem players.
+• Educate around web3 tools implemented to deepen understanding of the benefits of decentralization and broaded awareness of the tools we use, as well as promote adoption by relevant ecosystem players
+• Other goodies for greater scaling of solutions to more swiftly meet SDGs and climate crisis
+• Set up a dedicated node to secure data on behalf of people and organizations who can not afford to participate in the system yet need to be represented such as underserved communities, NGOs, workers and individuals in emerging nation.
+We would be grateful for Filecoin to consider a multi-year lockup grant for the collateral for this purpose.

-We anticipate with use there will be nuances.
-We will seek to refine as time and resources allow.
+We anticipate with use there will be nuances and we are looking forward to battle testing and shall continue to refine as time and resources allow.

 # Team